 PR professionals operate most business digitally.
 If you fall victim to a hack, you’ll likely be required to notify anyone who could have been affected, including past and present clients, that their data may have been compromised.
 This type of insurance will help you pay for the costs of recovering from such an attack, contacting clients and rebuilding your reputation through advertising.

 Accidents can happen, even in public relations.
 Workers' Compensation covers medical costs, lost wages and rehabilitation for injuries and illnesses that are work-related.
 In addition to protecting your employees, it also protects your business.
 Employees who receive Workers' Compensation payments relinquish their right to sue their employer for negligence.

 A Business Owners Policy (BOP) combines protection for all major property and liability risks in one convenient package, offering an easy way to cover your business’s physical and financial assets.
 The typical BOP includes property insurance, liability insurance, and business interruption insurance, with add-ons specific to your industry and risks available.

-As a public relations professional, you likely service clients, have employees and operate out of a physical office space – all of which leave you open to exposures.
+As public relations professional, you likely serve clients, have employees and operate out of a physical office space – all of which leave you open to exposures.